agrawal-rohit/agrawal-rohit/README.md

 ### Hi there, I'm Rohit Agrawal 👋
-- 🌱 I’m currently learning NestJs
+- 🌱 I’m currently learning system design and quantitative finance
 - 🥅 **2020 Goals:** Become a more effective and efficient software engineer
 - 💬 Ask me anything about UI/UX design, Deep Learning, and full stack development
-- ⚡ Fun fact: I love playing the guitar, and reading about psychology and business
+- ⚡ Fun fact: I love playing the guitar and reading books about psychology and business

 ### Connect with me: